Post-Secondary Success – Work in Action

 MSUD Financial Aid Melt Project

 Metropolitan State University of Denver’s Excel Program has positioned its counselors to reach out to cohort students who have applied to MSUD.
 Students are receiving a series of phone calls, texts and those who are reached will be supported to complete their financial aid files, participate in a Readiness Workshop that includes a job fair for on-campus work opportunities, and to attend orientation.
-Data is being tracked along the spectrum of support with a final check to see how many students enroll through September 5, 2018.
+Data was tracked along the spectrum of support with a final check to see how many students enrolled through September 2018.

 ACEC and Goodwill Summer Bridge

-The Adams County Education Consortium (ACEC) and GoodWill are currently seeking to expand a Summer Bridge program to support cohort students.
+The Adams County Education Consortium (ACEC) and GoodWill expanded their Summer Bridge program to serve 60 cohort students.

-The Summer Bridge program directly addresses gaps in summer melt programming for incoming college students who would not otherwise receive this level of intensive service spanning from the summer prior to beginning college through to credential completion.
-Summer Bridge provides not only 12-15 hours of dedicated workshops and instructions on college success and life skills (including topics such as advocacy, communication, cultural shifts, social-emotional skills, and healthy choices), but also builds a strong network of support through one-on-one intrusive advising with each student before their first day of college.
+The Goodwill Adco Scholarship program directly addresses gaps in summer melt programming for incoming college students who would not otherwise receive this level of intensive service spanning from the summer prior to beginning college through to credential completion.
+This scholarship, summer support, and advising program provides a $1,000 scholarship, 6 hours of dedicated workshops and instructions on college and career readiness skills and success, and also builds a strong network of support through one-on-one intrusive advising with each student before their first day of college.
 Having these relationships in place has been strongly linked to post-secondary persistence and completion among underserved students.

 Research shows that relationship building is critical to the success of any intrusive advising program and gaining students’ trust is key.
 Goodwill provides a reliable support network carrying students from high school all the way through to credential completion.